People

 You can’t miss them.

-At every home football game (and a few away), the Spike Squad supports Georgia from Section 109, donning their famous spiked shoulder pads and painted all over.
+At every home game (and a few away), the Spike Squad supports Georgia football from Section 109, donning their famous spiked shoulder pads and painted all over.

 Since its formation in 2010, the group has established itself as a staple to Saturdays in Athens, growing in number and popularity through the years.

 But the Spike Squad’s impact goes further than bringing noise and excitement to Sanford Stadium.
-Its members have stories from across campus and beyond, and plenty of hard work behind the scenes to bring Georgia fans their energy.
+Its members have stories from across campus and beyond, and plenty of hard work behind the scenes to bring Georgia football fans their energy.

 0